DominikMa/P1-LaneLines/README.md

 ### 2. Identify potential shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there are other white or yellow parts in the region of interest additional to the lanes.
+For example this could be white text or arrows wich are often printed on the road for orientation.
+The pipeline would find these parts of the image and maybe classify them as lanes.

-Another shortcoming could be ...
+Another shortcoming could be that the pipeline won't be able the detect the lanes if another camera angle is used or if the lanes are extra small or wide.

 ### 3. Possible improvements

-A possible improvement would be to ...
+At the current state the pipeline only find straight lines while the lanes are often slightly bent.
+Using the `polyfit` function whith a degree of 2 instead of 1 achieves this partly but often finds a completly wrong polynomial like in this image:

-Another potential improvement could be to ...
+![alt text][fail_polyfit]